 1987: The Edmonton Oilers win the Stanley Cup for the third time in four seasons by defeating the Philadelphia Flyers 3-1 in Game 7 of the Final at Northlands Coliseum.
 Jari Kurri scores at 14:59 of the second period to put the Oilers ahead 2-1, and Glenn Anderson makes it 3-1 with 2:24 remaining in the third.
 Edmonton outshoots Philadelphia 43-20, but rookie goalie Ron Hextall makes 40 saves to keep the Flyers in the game.
 Hextall also becomes the fourth player from the losing team to win the Conn Smythe Trophy as playoff MVP.
 "I'm proud of winning the [Conn] Smythe," he says years later, "but I'd take the other Cup ahead of that one."

-2004: Brad Richards sets a Stanley Cup Playoff single-season record with his seventh game-winning goal when he scores the only goal in the Tampa Bay Lightning's 1-0 victory against the Calgary Flames in Game 4 of the Final at Pengrowth Saddledome.
+2004: Brad Richards sets a single-season playoff record with his seventh game-winning goal when he scores the only goal in the Tampa Bay Lightning's 1-0 victory against the Calgary Flames in Game 4 of the Final at Pengrowth Saddledome.
 Richards' power-play goal 2:48 into the game holds up as the winner because Nikolai Khabibulin makes 29 saves for the sixth playoff shutout of his career.